 Award winning ‘Dwell Time’ has gained funding from the rail industry to produce a second edition.

-The publication, which received first place at the ACORP Community Rail Awards for the Best Permanent and Large Project, was launched in March 2019 and features art, poetry and writing about mental wellbeing and is distributed primarily along the Penistone Line as well as nationally and internationally.
+The publication, which received first place at the ACORP Community Rail Awards for the Best Renewable and Smaller Project, was launched in March 2019 and features art, poetry and writing about mental wellbeing and is distributed primarily along the Penistone Line as well as nationally and internationally.

 Dwell Time also has an art trail at the railway stations along the picturesque railway line between Huddersfield and Sheffield.
 The contributions that are included in Dwell Time are submitted through an international open call and are also produced in local workshops run by the artist team.